Toniq-Labs/fleek-iterative-deploy/README.md

 ## Forcing a deploy

 To force a deploy, add `forcefleekdeploy!` or `!forcefleekdeploy` to your latest commit message before pushing.
-This will skip checking if any changes have been made since the last deploy, and just let Fleek handle all of that.
+This will skip checking if any changes have been made since the last deploy, and just try to deploy everything.

 # Example